In Headliner Highlight 003, we talk with Thomas Neeson. Thomas is the host, producer, creator, and fearless leader of the Circle of Nerds podcast.

 What has been most effective?
 Least effective?

-What’s been least effective, the least effective form of promotion?
+What’s been least effective form of promotion?
 Not promoting.
 That’s been the least effective.
 I find that when I am consistent with my social media marketing, then I do notice growth in my numbers.
-And obviously, if I don’t do anything, if I take a few days off or if I do know don’t post for a week, which happens, then I will notice my numbers decline.
+And obviously, if I don’t do anything, if I take a few days off, or if don’t post for a week, which happens, then I will notice my numbers decline.

 So, absolutely most effective, having a promotion and marketing strategy.